iwyatt/spits/readme.md

 # Stochastic Parrot in the Sheets (SPITS)
-A AI / LLM Prompt function script for use in Google Sheet
+An AI / LLM Prompt function script for use in Google Sheet

 # Usage
 ```=spits(_apikey_, _prompt_)```